TRI-COMMUNITY GREENWAY:

 Directions:

-To Start from the Wedgemere Station parking lot [Southern End]; From the junction of Routes 2 & 3 (Alewife Brook Pkwy) travel north on Route 3 (Alewife Brook Pkwy):
+To Start from the Wedgemere Station parking lot [Southern End]; From the junction of Routes 2 & 3 (Alewife Brook Pkwy) travel north on Route 3 (Alewife Brook Pkwy) [Fee; $1 per hr 7 am and 6 pm M-F, maximum charge $5 per day.
+Otherwise Free]

 Tri-Community Greenway:

-Starting from Wedgemere Station parking lot; Travel through the opening underneath the RR Station and tracks to the eastern side of the tracks where a paved trail takes you across Bacon St to the start of the Tri-Community Greenway.
-Granite O MILE MARKER located here.
+Starting from the Wedgemere Station parking lot [Southern End]; Travel through the opening underneath the RR Station and tracks to the Eastern Side of the tracks, where a paved trail takes you across Bacon St to the start of the Tri-Community Greenway.
+Granite 0 MILE MARKER located here.
 These Mile Markers are located at most street crossings.
-The paved trail travels through Ginn Field, past the Ginn Field parking lot and briefly on-road to the trail alongside Aberjona River.
+The paved trail travels North, through Ginn Field, past the Ginn Field parking lot and briefly on-road, to the trail alongside Aberjona River.
 You'll pass by the Winchester Station and come to Waterfield Rd at 0.5 miles.
-The trail continues straight ahead (crosswalks located to both your right and left) following a narrow paved trail alongside the river out to and across Main St. A small dam forms Mill Pond here.
+Map Board.
+The trail continues straight ahead (crosswalks located to both your right and left) following a narrow paved trail alongside the river out to and across Main St. A small circular dam forms Mill Pond here.
 Continue along a brick lined path that turns to pavement before bringing you out to Mt Vernon St. Head right across the river to a crosswalk over Mt Vernon St, then left back to the trailhead on your right.
-The paved trail continues north alongside the river, past Judkins Pond and across Skillings Rd.
-Here the trail follows the road past Winchester HS back to the rail line.
-The trail turns right below the rail line bringing you past a tunnel (under the rail line) at 1.1 miles.
+The paved trail continues North, alongside the river, past Judkins Pond and across Skillings Rd.
+Here the trail travels alongside the road, past Winchester HS and back to the active rail line, where you turns right, just below the RR line, bringing you to a tunnel (under the rail line) at 1.1 miles.

-The trail continues out to Spruce St and the start of an on-road (residential) section.
-Bear right along Spruce St and take your first left up Holland St. At the end of Holland, use the crosswalk, head right, then left along Florence St out to Irving St. Turn left and you'll pick up the paved trail again on your right at 1.6 miles.
-The trail travels past the Muraco Elementary School and through its parking lot.
-You'll pass by Leonard Field on your right and the river on your left before coming to Cross St. Head left across the river, then right back along the trail.
-Come to Washington St at 2.5 miles and travel left along the wide sidewalk.
+The trail continues out to Spruce St and the start of a 0.5 mile on-road (residential) section.
+Green "Bike Route" signs.
+Continue straight, along Spruce St and take your first left, North, up Holland St. At the end of Holland, use the crosswalk, head right, then left, North, along Florence St, out to Irving St. Turn left and you'll pick up the paved trail again on your right at 1.6 miles.
+The trail travels North, past the Muraco Elementary School and through its parking lot.
+You'll pass by Leonard Field on your right and Chester Pond on your left before coming alongside the river.
+Come to Cross St and head left, across the river, then right back along the trail through Davidson Park.
+The trail turns East, bringing you to Washington St at 2.5 miles.
+Travel left, North, along the wide sidewalk.
 The wide sidewalk ends at D St (next to Calvary Cemetery).
-Travel left on-road (low volume traffic) between the cemetery and turn right on Central St. Pass by Leland Park and just past Grape St you'll pick up the paved trail on your right.
-This travels east back out to and across Washington St at 3.4 miles where the trail continues.
+Travel left, on-road (low volume traffic) between the cemetery and turn right on Central St. Exit the cemetery and continue on-road (residential).
+Pass by Leland Park and just past Grape St you'll pick up the paved trail on your right.
+Trail travels East, back out to and across Washington St at 3.4 miles, where the trail continues.
 Cross over the Aberjona River, then travel underneath I-93 and across Maple St at 4 miles.
-The trail follows a ridge out to and across Montville Ave.
+The trail follows a ridge Northeast, out to and across Montville Ave.
 A few more street crossings brings you out to Main St (commercial district).
-The old rail bed would have continued straight through a parking lot for a Plaza, but there is no crosswalk located here so I believe you'll need to head right of left to access one across this busy road.
-On the other side of the Plaza the trail continues across Central St alongside Railroad Way at 5 miles.
-Cross Pomworth St followed by Pleasant St before the trail ends at Gould St after 5.4 miles.
-The rail line continued straight out to Franklin & Pine St where you can still see the old Stoneham Depot on Pine St. Past the gate across Gould St leads to Recreation Park.
+[West Side Trailhead] The old rail bed would have continued straight, through a parking lot for a plaza, but there is no crosswalk located here.

-Note; Left the trail leads 0.3 miles out to Pond St.
+Note; Left, South, a Spur Trail leads 0.3 miles to Pond St.

 HH